White Coating on Tongue and Gut Health: 12 Hidden Gut Issues You Shouldn’t Ignore

 The mouth is the beginning of the digestive tract, any issue downstream like poor digestion or gut dysbiosis can manifest upstream.

+A coated tongue often reflects sluggish digestion, microbial imbalances, or toxic build-up in the intestines.
 It can also be a response to inflammatory signals generated in the gut, leading to changes in the oral microbiome.

 Common Gut-Related Causes of White Tongue